Track Issues During Any Phase of Construction

-PlanGrid’s issue tracking tool is a secret Swiss Army knife — it’s multi-purpose, powerful, and not only mitigates burgeoning problems, but also helps you reduce risk.
-Now, to make it easier for teams to track any observation, item, or issue, we’re introducing list management for issues.
+In construction project management, issue tracking tools are like a secret Swiss Army knife — they’re multi-purpose, powerful, and not only mitigates burgeoning problems, but also helps you reduce risk.
+Now, PlanGrid makes it easier for teams to track any observation, item, or issue.
+Introducing list management for issues.

 Our customers across the AEC industry benefit from using the issues tracking tool for a variety of workflows: it’s indispensable during the punch list phase, has helped countless construction teams communicate redlines with architects earlier in the project, and makes tracking furniture installations during the final fit-out effortless — superintendents also rely on it to log safety violations.

 Today, project admins can create lists to separately document issues for any phase or process.
 By tracking rolling completion from the beginning, the final punch list can be minimized because problems have been systematically identified and addressed earlier on.
 Doing so with PlanGrid allows teams to effortlessly manage the end-to-end workflow with automated notifications, while project status can be tracked through a live dashboard.

 Maximize your ROI and get started with this how-to article » for issue tracking.

 Here are 9 suggested lists that teams can create and benefit from during any phase of construction to aid issue tracking.

 Document existing conditions and identify obstacles to prevent future delays and unexpected cost overruns.
 Upfront discussion of constraints are important to ensure all stakeholders are on the same page.